talum/ember-routes-dynamic-segments-web-0915/README.md

 ## Models
 Routes are responsible for loading a model.
 We're going to be using [Ember Data](http://guides.emberjs.com/v2.1.0/models/) to fetch data from an endpoint.
 We'll be covering Ember Data in more detail in future lessons but for now, all we need to know is how to get all `artists` and how to get a single `artist`.

-Within our route's `model` method, we can return all of the artists by returning the result of `this.store.findAll('artist')`.
+Within our route's `model` method, we can get all of the artists by returning the result of `this.store.findAll('artist')`.
 This works because we have a model in `app/models/artist.js`.

 We'll use the `findRecord` method to find a specific artist.
 By setting the `path` option in our router to a dynamic segment, the `model` method in the route is called with an argument.
 The argument is an object with a property named after the dynamic segment you put in the router.